Deterministic $(1+\varepsilon)$-Approximate Maximum Matching with $\mathsf{poly}(1/\varepsilon)$ Passes in the Semi-Streaming Model and Beyond: Our Algorithm

-\begin{remark*} We now illustrate why the algorithm does not backtrack on an active path that was shrank due to an overtake.
+We now illustrate why the Condition~\eqref{item:no-overtake} above is important, i.e., why the algorithm does not backtrack on an active path that was shrunk due to invoking \AlgOvertake.
 Let $A$ be an active path at the beginning of the current pass.
-Assume that a part of $A$ was overtaken and that the active path $A$ got reduced to $A'$.
+Assume that during the pass $A$ was reduced to $A'$ during an invocation of \AlgOvertake.
 Let arc $a'$ be the head of $A'$.
-Let the $i$-th arc on the stream was the one which lead to $A$ getting reduced to $A'$, due to an overtake.
-Some of the arcs before the $i$-th one could be possible extensions of $a'$.
-However, since the head of $A$ is not $a'$, our algorithm did not have chance to explore extensions of $a'$ preceding the $i$-th arc.
-That is why we do not backtrack on $a'$, but rather attempt to extend it in the next pass.
-This property is leveraged in our proofs, in particular in the proof of \cref{obs: no new active}. \end{remark*}
+Let the $i$-th arc on the stream was the one which lead to $A$ getting reduced to $A'$.
+Some of the arcs on the stream appearing before the $i$-th one could be extensions of $A'$.
+However, since the head of $A$ is not $a'$, our algorithm did not have a chance to explore extensions of $A'$ preceding the $i$-th arc; recall that \AlgExtendStructures attempts to extend active paths, not its prefixes.
+That is why the algorithm does not backtrack on $a'$, but rather attempt to extend it in the next pass.
+This property is leveraged in our proofs, in particular in the proof of \cref{obs: no new active}.

-\paragraph{Putting Structure on Hold.} Define $\sizelimit \eqdef 1 / \eps^{4}$ as the value such that a structure containing at least $\sizelimit$ vertices gets put on hold -- such structures are ignored during the execution of \AlgExtendStructures, i.e., we do not grow such structures anymore.
-However, such structures still keep their active paths marked as such, although the algorithm does not attempt extending them.
-A structure which is taken of being on hold in $\PassBundle$ $p$, its vertices are again considered by $\AlgExtendStructures$ in $\PassBundle$ $p + 1$.
-As a direct consequence, since a structure on hold is not considered by $\AlgExtendStructures$, the algorithm does not backtrack on arcs that belong to the structures on hold.